Kristiania's response to the invasion of Ukraine

 Go directly to:

 Kristiania is currently offering six study programmes in English.
-You can read the details about every programme by clicking on the links below.
-Please use the Ukrainian application form to apply.
+You can read the details about each programme by clicking on the links below.
+Please use the Application form for refugees to apply.
 Do not apply via the study pages.

 If you have questions or would like to talk to one of our student ambassadors, feel free to book a guidance interview.
 You will be contacted by one of our skilled student ambassadors, who have knowledge of our studies, the admission process, deadlines and practical info.

 The main rule is that applicants with a Ukrainian education must have completed secondary education plus one year of higher education in order to qualify for studies on the bachelor’s level in Norway.
+In most cases, it also applies to education from other post-Soviet countries.
 You are required to have higher education in addition to secondary education in the country of origin.
-To be accepted into a master’s programme, students must have completed at least a 4-year bachelor's degree or 3-year bachelor's degree and 1-year master's degree or specialist in Ukraine.
+To be accepted into a master’s programme, students must have completed at least a bachelor's degree.
 There are also certain English language requirements.
-If your education is not from Ukraine, see the GSU-list in “Useful links” below.

 NOKUT (the Norwegian Agency for Quality Assurance in Education) is an independent expert body under the Ministry of Education and Research.
 NOKUT's role is to assure the quality of higher education in Norway, as well as assess and provide information about the quality of courses in other countries.